mtedaldi/PyFanControl/munin-node/README.md

 99-temperature.conf - a config file to be placed in /etc/munin/plugin-conf.d

 Installation:
-copy temperature and temperature to /usr/share/munin/plugins
+copy temperature and temperature.py to /usr/share/munin/plugins
 Change settings in temperature.py to meet your needs